 The EAHCP Incidental Take Permit (ITP) requires a Net Disturbance and Incidental Take assessment to be conducted at the conclusion of each year for incorporation into the ITP Annual Report.
 Requirement M (1a and 2a) of the ITP specifically addresses minimization and mitigation activities associated with the HCP.
 This requirement stipulates that over the course of any given year no more than 10% of a covered species occupied habitat can be affected by HCP mitigation and restoration activities.
 Following quantification of net disturbance specific to these activities, incidental take was calculated for the disturbed areas.
 However, that is only part of the overall incidental take assessment.
 Incidental take associated with implementation of all other applicable HCP covered activities was then characterized and quantified to the degree practical.
 For a more detailed description of methodologies and species specific results please refer to the Item M Net Disturbance (SECTION 1) and Incidental Take (SECTION 2) assessments of this technical memorandum.
-As in previous years, all 2015 assessments were performed in accordance with ITP requirements.
+As in previous years, all 2016 assessments were performed in accordance with ITP requirements.

-Table ES provides an overview of net disturbance percentages and a summary of incidental take for 2015.
+Table ES provides an overview of net disturbance percentages and a summary of incidental take for 2016.
 As shown in Table ES, only the fountain darter in the Comal System had a net disturbance when considering the project footprint for HCP mitigation and restoration activities overlaid on occupied habitat.
-The net disturbance was 3.4% of the total occupied habitat for the fountain darter.
+The net disturbance was 3.3% of the total occupied habitat for the fountain darter in the Comal system.
 As shown in Table ES, there were no project footprints that overlapped with any of the occupied habitat for the endangered Comal invertebrates.
-In the San Marcos system, both the fountain darter and San Marcos salamander had a net disturbance per this assessment.
-The fountain darter had 3.1% of its total occupied habitat disturbed whereas the San Marcos salamander amount was less than 1%.
-For the Texas blind salamander and Comal Springs riffle beetle, there were no activities conducted in 2015 that directly impacted any of the orifices where collections have routinely been made over the years.
-In summary, the 10% disturbance rule (Item M [a]) was in compliance for 2015.
+In the San Marcos system, only the fountain darter had a net disturbance calculated at 4.1% of its total occupied habitat.
+For the San Marcos salamander, Texas blind salamander and Comal Springs riffle beetle, there were no HCP mitigation and restoration activities conducted in 2016 that directly impacted any documented occupied habitat or spring orifices where Texas blind salamander collections have been made over the years.
+In summary, the 10% disturbance rule (Item M [a]) was in compliance for 2016.